iL0g1c/ospreyclientgeofs/README.md

 As of November 7th 2022, the UN has not issued a statement on this hack.
 Use with caution.

 # Known Issues
-1. Speed hacks do not work in 3.3.
-2. If hacks that modify an aircraft are enabled, you will need reload the page after you switch aircraft.
+1. If hacks that modify an aircraft are enabled, you will need reload the page after you switch aircraft.